z0ph/update53-pub/README.md

 	$ git clone https://github.com/z0ph/update53-pub.git

-- Setup your SNS ARN on line [113](https://github.com/z0ph/update53-pub/blob/master/python/update53.py#L113) in update53.py

 ## Usage

 	$ python update53.py [YOUR_HOSTED_ZONE_ID] [YOUR_DNS] -b [YOUR_BUCKET_NAME]

 ### Optinal

-`-b [YOUR_BUCKET_NAME]`     Use this option to change your bucket policy to only allow your new IP: `"Action": "s3:GetObject"`
+- Use this option to change your bucket policy to only allow your new IP: `"Action": "s3:GetObject"` `-b [YOUR_BUCKET_NAME]`
+- Setup your SNS ARN on line [113](https://github.com/z0ph/update53-pub/blob/master/python/update53.py#L113) in update53.py

 ### Example of the Bucket Policy